International Lithium (CVE:ILC) Shares Down 20% – Here’s What Happened

-International Lithium Corp.
-(CVE:ILC – Get Free Report)’s stock price traded down 20% on Wednesday .
+Shares of International Lithium Corp.
+(CVE:ILC – Get Free Report) traded down 20% during mid-day trading on Thursday .
 The company traded as low as C$0.02 and last traded at C$0.02.
-468,436 shares were traded during mid-day trading, a decline of 32% from the average session volume of 686,069 shares.
+468,436 shares were traded during trading, a decline of 32% from the average session volume of 686,069 shares.
 The stock had previously closed at C$0.03.

 International Lithium Corp. engages in the investment, exploration, and development of mineral properties in Canada, Zimbabwe, and Ireland.
 It primarily explores for lithium, rubidium, caesium, and rare metal deposits.
 The company primarily focuses on the Raleigh Lake Lithium and Rubidium Project located in Canada and identifying additional properties in Canada and Zimbabwe.
 It also has an option agreement to acquire 90% interests in the Grass Roots Copper and Cobalt property located in Northwestern Ontario.